Butternut squash fritters made with just a few ingredients and incredibly delicious. These savoury fritters can be made with pumpkin as well.

-These butternut squash fritters or savoury pumpkin fritters are the perfect recipe for that last piece of butternut squash or pumpkin still lying around in your fridge after making a soup or another dish where you didn't need quite the whole thing.
+These butternut fritters are a great way of dealing with that last piece of butternut squash or pumpkin still lying around in your fridge after making a soup or dish where you didn't need quite the whole squash.

-I bought the largest squash I ever had a couple of weeks ago.
-After making my favorite Pumpkin Ginger Soup, the Spicy Roasted Pumpkin Wedges, and a couple more new recipes, I still had that last piece of it wilting in the fridge.
-A small piece, too little to make a proper meal out of it again.
+A couple of weeks ago, I bought the largest squash Iโve ever seen.
+After making my favorite Pumpkin Ginger Soup using squash and trying a few new recipes, I still had one last piece sitting in the fridge.
+It was just a small amount, too little to turn into a full meal.

-So, I thought how about some savoury pumpkin fritters?
+So, I thought, how about some comforting butternut squash fritters?

 Butternut squash or pumpkin?

-Other ingredients: flour, eggs, milk, parsley, lemon juice, and a little oil for frying.
+Other ingredients: All-purpose flour, cornstarch, egg, garlic, spices, onion, and a little vegetable oil for frying.

-- Flip with a plastic spatula and fry on the second side for another minute or two until the fritters are golden and cooked through.
+Step #4: Flip and cook the butternut fritters on the other side for another minute or two until golden and cooked through.

 How to serve butternut fritters?

-They are best served immediately, while still hot.
+The butternut fritters are best served immediately while still hot.
 However, cold leftovers are delicious as well.

-Serve as an appetizer or as a light main meal with a salad.
-Try this Autumn Pear Salad with them, it is a great combination.
+Serve as an appetizer or a light main meal with a sour cream dipping sauce, a dollop of Greek yogurt, and a salad on the side.
+Try this Autumn Pear Salad with them; it is a great combination.
+Last time, we had them with Couscous Salad and homemade sweet chili sauce.

-Or serve with soup.
-For instance, with Carrot Soup, Irish Potato Soup, Cream of Turkey Soup or Cream of Mushroom Soup.
+Serve them with a fried or poached egg or with soup.
+For instance, Carrot Coconut Milk Ginger Soup, Irish Potato Soup, Cream of Turkey Soup, Sweet Potato Carrot Soup, or Cream of Mushroom Soup.

 Ingredients